aws-amplify/amplify-data/packages/e2e-tests/README.md

 ## General tool testing:

+This is the general guidance for testing module bundlers.
+When testing other tools in the future, please adapt these guidelines accordingly and update this file.

 ### How to add a new e2e test sample:

 1. Add a sample in this directory following the structure `e2e-tests/<framework>`.